On images of Mori dream spaces: Preliminaries on Mori dream space and the multi-section ring

-Now we define a stronger version of the Mori equivalence relation, which is closely related to the fan of MDSs defined above: \begin{defi} Let $X$ be a MDS.
-Two line bundles $L, M$ are said to be strongly Mori equivalent if they are Mori equivalent and
+We introduce a stronger version of the Mori equivalence relation, which is closely related to the fan of Mori dream spaces defined above: \begin{definition} Let $X$ be a Mori dream space.
+Two line bundles $L$ and $M$ are said to be \emph{strongly Mori equivalent} if they are Mori equivalent and $ \Supp{(N(L))} = \Supp{(N(M))} $. \end{definition}